vidisha999/AB-Testing-Udacity-Project/README.md

 ## Future Improvements

 1. Reduce free-trial cancellations:

     The main expectation of the Udacity is to reduce the users leaving the free-trial plan before making the first payment.This effect can be meassured at two reference points, which are before and after enrolling to the free-trial plan.
 In this experiment we made the hypothesis IV regarding the improvement of users who enroll in free course material.
 Somehow give data has only meassured user activities after enrolling in the free-trial plan and therefore we had to eliminate testing hypothesis IV.
 With the decrease of the gross conversion rate, there is definete possibility of increase of the users who enroll in the free course materials.
 When students have enough understanding from the course material, there's a less probability of them leaving the course for being frustrated if they decided to enroll the paid plan later.
 So, goal should be to convert the users who use free course material to paid plan later.

   For this change, instead of only adding time commitment question to the form, few more questions related to pre-requiste and goal of earning a certification of completion should be added to the form.
 So, that students who enrolled in the free-trial plan are the ones who fulfill all these criteria and it can guarantee they will retain until the end of the cousre to earn the certificate.
 Users who don't enroll or enroll in free trial plan can later join the paid plan to earn certificate if they don't fulfill all criterias listed in the form.

    To implement this new chnage to the test, we should meassure click through rate of free-course material tab as an evaluation metrics.
 This would be the number of unique daily cookies that click on the free-course matrial tab ddivided by unique cookies that visited teh course overview page on that day.
 By collecting a new dataset with thes changes, we can test the experiment for the hypothesis IV and can draw results based on that aspect as well.

+2. Improve the current features

+For the users who alreday enrolled in the free-trial plan, their user experience can be further improved by providing one on one tutoring support and assigning students into groups.
+So, that they can share each others their thoughts and knowledge on solving difficult problems or work on course projects as a group.
+It would also improve the colloarative mindset of students which would pre-train them on working in an industrial environment.